What is a registered clinical counsellor?

 How long does it take to get an appointment?

 An initial consultation can usually be scheduled within one to two weeks, and sometimes within a day or two.
 The extent of your availability may affect how soon an appointment can be arranged.
-For example, if you require an appointment outside regular work hours, there may be a longer wait.

 What are your office hours?